 Yankees vs. Giants prediction, odds, time: 2026 MLB Opening Day picks from proven model

-SportsLine's model simulated San Francisco vs. New York 10,000 times and revealed its MLB picks for Wednesday's Opening Day 2026 matchup
+SportsLine's model simulated San Francisco vs. New York 10,000 times and revealed its MLB picks for Wednesday's Opening Night 2026 matchup

-MLB Opening Day 2026 is just around the corner as the San Francisco Giants host the New York Yankees in a standalone matchup on Wednesday evening.
+MLB Opening Day 2026 has arrived for two teams as the San Francisco Giants host the New York Yankees in a standalone matchup on Wednesday evening.
 New York is coming off a 94-68 campaign in 2025.
 The Yankees lost in the divisional round to the Blue Jays.
 The Giants, meanwhile, went 81-81 and missed the MLB playoffs last year.
 San Francisco hired Tony Vitello from the University of Tennessee to be its new manager in 2026.
 Max Fried will be the Opening Day starter for the Yankees, while Logan Webb will be on the hill for the Giants.

 New users can claim a special offer by signing up for DraftKings Sportsbook.
 Visit our DraftKings promo code review right now to see their latest offers and get started.